Skip to main content

 Cloning a VaList performs the equivalent of C va_copy, producing an independent cursor that arguments can be read from without affecting the original.
 Dropping a VaList performs the equivalent of C va_end.

-This can be used across an FFI boundary, and fully matches the platform’s va_list.
+A VaList can be used across an FFI boundary, and fully matches the platform’s va_list in terms of layout and ABI.

 Implementations§